seanbaxter/circle/README.md

 This flat->hierarchical and direct->recursive exercise is one that is done throughout C++ metaprogramming.

 C++ was an object-oriented language.
 Is this tuple encapsulated?
-Its data members are strewn across several different class templates.
+No--its data members are strewn across several different class templates.

 C is an imperative language with loops as its primary control structure.
 Can we loop over members of the tuple?
 No--we have to use partial template specialization to recurse over its base classes.